mwat56/apachelogger/README.md

 ## Usage

-To include the automatic logging facility you just call the `Wrap()` function (which is the only exported function of this little package) as shown here:
+To include the automatic logging facility you just call the `Wrap()` function (which is one of only two exported functions of this little package) as shown here:

     func main() {
         // the filename should be taken from the commandline or a config file: